 The functioning of the SME hotline, the encountered issues and the answers were continuously monitored (qualitatively and quantitatively).
 Based on the statistical analysis, the functioning of the hotline can be periodically refined and adjusted to the needs.
 The statistical analysis will also serve as necessary data for the monitoring and evaluation of SME awareness-raising strategies and the success of any knowledge-based resources as well.

-As mentioned above, NAIH developed the internal register of enquiries that allowed to keep track of the campaign (e.g., the number of questions, response time, etc.). reoccurring questions that have not been included in the knowledge base
+As mentioned above, NAIH developed the internal register of enquiries that allowed to keep track of the campaign (e.g., the number of questions, response time, etc.). reoccurring questions that have not been included in the knowledge base.

 The data obtained from the internal register provided insights about the needs and difficulties SMEs are facing in order to comply with the GDPR.
 Based on the Register the most frequently asked questions were identified, which was an important indicator of SME concerns and apprehensions about the GDPR.